IndigoWizard/mega-port-environment/README.md

 More features will be added in the future (contribution is welcome!).
 ## Preview
 ![demo-preview](https://www.pixenli.com/image/gKY-A2Fd)

+A layered static preview of the multiple availble layers within the map currently.

 ## User and installation guide
 **For end users:**